-Section 50.3.6. - Submission Procedures for Subdivision Plans
+Section 50.3.6.
+Submission Procedures for Subdivision Plans

 - A. The Planning Board will consider subdivision of land as follows: - 1.
 Except for an administrative or minor subdivision under Divisions 50.6 and 50.7, a complete Preliminary Plan application must be submitted with application form and fee. - 2.
-The plat of all or part of an approved subdivision plan must be submitted with required supporting data and documents, an_application form, and application for applicatio - B. Subdivision of Part of a Tract.- The Director may reject a subdivision plan application for part of a tract if the size and shape of the property as submitted prevent designing a plan which will meet standards established by these regulations, and require all or a larger part of the tract to be platted to meet this Chapter, Chapter 49, Article 3 or other laws or regulations. - C. Area within Pending Zoning Map Amendments. -The Director may reject a subdivision plan if all or any part of the plan lies within the boundaries of a pending amendment to the zoning map.
-The plan may be resubmitted immediately after the final disposition of the pending amendment.- This Subsection must not apply if any map amendment is still pending 6 months after the date of the submission of the plan. - D. Area within Pending Master Plan. -The Planning Board may defer action on a proposed subdivision plan application, if all or any part of the plan is located in the boundaries of and conflicts with the proposals of a pending master plan or master plan amendment. a pending Master Plan or Master Plan Amendment.
+The plat of all or part of an approved subdivision plan must be submitted with required supporting data and documents, an application form and a plat fee. - B. Subdivision of Part of a Tract.
+The Director may reject a subdivision plan application for part of a tract if the size and shape of the property as submitted prevent designing a plan which will meet standards established by these regulations, and require all or a larger part of the tract to be platted to meet this Chapter, Chapter 49, Article 3 or other laws or regulations. - C. Area within Pending Zoning Map Amendments.
+The Director may reject a subdivision plan if all or any part of the plan lies within the boundaries of a pending amendment to the zoning map.
+The plan may be resubmitted immediately after the final disposition of the pending amendment.
+This Subsection must not apply if any map amendment is still pending 6 months after the date of the submission of the plan. - D. Area within Pending Master Plan.
+The Planning Board may defer action on a proposed subdivision plan application, if all or any part of the plan is located in the boundaries of and conflicts with the proposals of a pending master plan or master plan amendment. a pending Master Plan or Master Plan Amendment.
 For purposes of this section, a pending Master Plan or Master Plan Amendment is the public hearing Draft Master Plan or Master Plan Amendment. - 1.
-A proposed subdivision plan deferred under this Section may be resubmitted to the Planning Board either: - a. after After the final disposition by the District Council of the pending master plan Master Plan or the master plan Amendment; or - b. noNo later than 12 months from the date the Planning Board approves the public hearing draft master planMaster Plan or master planMaster Plan amendment, unless there is a determination by the Planning Board that the subdivision plan application presents a substantial conflict with the proposed public hearing draft master plan or master plan amendmentDraft Master Plan or Master Plan Amendment, in which case a subdivision plan application may be deferred at the option of the Planning Board for a maximum of 18 months from the date the Planning Board approves the public hearing draft master plan or master plan amendment Draft Master Plan or Master Plan Amendment, but in no event beyond the period in Subsection (a).
+A proposed subdivision plan deferred under this Section may be resubmitted to the Planning Board either: - a.
+After the final disposition by the District Council of the pending Master Plan or the Master Plan amendment; or - b.
+No later than 12 months from the date the Planning Board approves the public hearing draft Master Plan or Master Plan amendment, unless there is a determination by the Planning Board that the subdivision plan application presents a substantial conflict with the proposed public hearing Draft Master Plan or Master Plan Amendment, in which case a subdivision plan application may be deferred at the option of the Planning Board for a maximum of 18 months from the date the Planning Board approves the public hearing Draft

+Master Plan or Master Plan Amendment, but in no event beyond the period in Subsection (a).

-Article II. -Subdivision Plans.
+Article II.
+Subdivision Plans.

-Division 50.4.- Preliminary Plan
+Division 50.4.
+Preliminary Plan

-Except for an administrative or minor subdivision submitted under Sections 50.6 and 50.7, a proposed subdivision must be submitted to the Planning Board for approval in the form of a Preliminary Plan before the submission of a plat. -The plan must show graphically, and supporting documents must demonstrate, the data needed for the Planning Board to make the findings required by this Article.
+Except for an administrative or minor subdivision submitted under Sections 50.6 and 50.7, a proposed subdivision must be submitted to the Planning Board for approval in the form of a Preliminary Plan before the submission of a plat.
+The plan must show graphically, and supporting documents must demonstrate, the data needed for the Planning Board to make the findings required by this Article.

-Section 50.4.1. -Filing and Specifications
+Section 50.4.1.
+Filing and Specifications